 Maps make exploring new terrain a little easier.
 You can mark where you’ve been, where you need to return to, and sometimes find your way home.
 Minecraft is no different in this respect – the maps in the game are indispensable for keeping track of your surroundings.

 But Minecraft maps work a little differently than other games, though.
 Instead of showing where you need to go via an in-game GPS or mini-map, it tells you where you’ve already been.
 The rare exception is maps looted from chests or obtained via trading.

 If that sounds confusing, you’re not alone.
 Maps in the world of Minecraft take a little getting used to, but once you do, you’ll wonder how you got around without them.

 Read on to find out all things map-related in Minecraft.
-Learn everything from what you need to craft them, how to actually make one, and how to use them once you have them.
+Learn everything from what you need to craft them and how to actually make them to how to use them once you have them.

 Minecraft uses a unique mechanic for its map feature.
 Instead of a static map lodged somewhere in your menu or a GPS mini-map planted in the corner of your screen, Minecraft wants you to go old-school.

 Imagine those cartographers who ventured into the wilderness to map new, unexplored lands throughout history.
 In Minecraft, you’re the cartographer.
 Instead of having maps instantly available to you, you need to craft them yourself and explore the terrain to “draw” the map yourself.

 Required Materials to Make a Map in Minecraft

 There are two main components needed to craft maps in Minecraft.
 You need paper, and you need a compass.